joker-b/botzo/aats.md

 * [22 March: _Sprung: Ten Weeks to Go_]({% post_url 2024-03-22-Sprung %})
 * [9 April: _Sailing: Eight Weeks to Go, or Maybe Two_]({% post_url 2024-04-09-Sailing %})

+<a class="btn btn--info btn--large" href="mailto:kevin+books@vumondo.com?subject=Updates%20on%20Books%20and%20Prints&body=Please%20keep%20me%20informed%20of%20updates%20on%20sales%20availability%20of%20your%20books%20and%20prints%20related%20to%20AATS%202024">Click Here to Receive Updates on Book and Print Availability</a>

 <hr />

 <figure class="align-center">